hanabi/hanabi.github.io/Beginner.md

 #### Delayed Play Clues

 - When you receive a *Play Clue*, it does not necessarily mean that you can play that card immediately.
 Look around the table for **other clued cards that might be related** to the card that you got the *Play Clue* on.
 If there are any, you must wait for them to be played.
-- For example, if Alice was clued about a bunch of 1's and then Bob is given a *Play Clue* on an unknown 2, **Bob must wait for Alice to play all of her 1's first** before playing the 2.
+- For example, suppose the red 1 is played and Alice has a green 1 and yellow 1 clued in her hand.
+Then, Bob is given a *Play Clue* on an unknown 2. **Bob must wait for Alice to play all of her 1's first** before playing the 2.
+Even though this might be the red 2, it can also be a *Delayed Play Clue* on the green or yellow 2.
 - In other words, treat all *Play Clues* as potential *Delayed Play Clues*.

 <br />